-These instructions are for those customers who wish to evaluate the Solace PubSub+ Monitor for purchase.
+These instructions are for those customers who wish to evaluate the Solution Package for Solace for purchase.
 These are the minimum steps required to gather monitoring data and get the Monitor up and running.
-Default settings are used and Apache Tomcat, which is delivered with the Monitor, is preconfigured as the default application server
+Default settings are used and Apache Tomcat, which is delivered with the Monitor, is preconfigured as the default application server.